 One type of insurance that covers "you" that is important is Uninsured Motorist Insurance - both for bodily injury and property damage.
 Typically the limits are similar to what your liability limits are.

-Hit & Run: If someone smashes your car in the parking lot and leaves without giving their information, your uninsured motorist property damage coverage will pay for the damage to your vehicle.
+Hit & Run Auto Accident: If someone smashes your car in the parking lot and leaves without giving their information, your uninsured motorist property damage coverage will pay for the damage to your vehicle.

-If someone collides into your automobile while it is occupied and causes injury to the occupants, and then that person flees the scene - your uninsured motorist bodily injury coverage will stand in the place of the hit and run driver (note: in a hit and run - you MUST make a report of the hit and run to the police in order to use your uninsured motorist coverage).
+If someone causes an auto accident with your automobile while it is occupied and causes injury to the occupants, and then that person flees the scene - your uninsured motorist bodily injury coverage will stand in the place of the hit and run driver (note: in a hit and run - you MUST make a report of the hit and run to the police in order to use your uninsured motorist coverage).

 Uninsured Motorist Insurance required to be offered: